thekitchen-pot/thekitchen-pot/src/content/blog/7-best-over-the-range-microwaves.md

 ---
+excerpt: Looking for the best over-the-range microwaves?
+These over-the-range microwaves offer sleek design, smart tech, and top-tier cooking features every cook will love.
+showTableOfContents: true
+authorId: kitchenpot1
 title: 7 Best Over The Range Microwaves For Every Kitchen
+source: "Microwaves "
 slug: 7-best-over-the-range-microwaves
 pubDate: 2020-07-15
 modDate: 2025-01-18
+image: src/content/blog/images/Over-the-range-microwaves.png
+category: Kitchenware
 author: Boniface Muriuki
-authorBio: >-
-  Chef Boniface is a graduate in Culinary Arts from the Institute of Culinary Education, New York.
-He has worked in several restaurants and is currently the Head Chef at Cavali Restaurant.
-He has excelled in developing unique recipes and influencing the menu at the restaurant.
-He prides himself in sharing his knowledge at thekitchenpot.com where he writes about the best cookware for various recipes..
-authorId: kitchenpot1
 authorImage: /images/authors/chris-thompson.png
-authorImageAlt: kitchenpot1
-image: src/content/blog/images/Over-the-range-microwaves.png
 coverAlt: 7 Best Over The Range Microwaves For Every Kitchen
-description: >-
-  Over-the-range microwaves are essential for saving kitchen space and maintaining organization, especially in small kitchens.
-These appliances offer enhanced functionalities, such as roasting, preheating, and smartphone control, as well as eliminating food odors.
-With a
 tags:
   - charcoal-and-gas-grill-combo
   - gas-grills
   - smoker-box
-category: Kitchenware
-seo: >-
+authorImageAlt: kitchenpot1
+description: Over-the-range microwaves are essential for saving kitchen space and maintaining organization, especially in small kitchens.
+These appliances offer enhanced functionalities, such as roasting, preheating, and smartphone control, as well as eliminating food odors.
+With a
-  Buying an over the range microwave will change your food-warming experience.
+seo: Buying an over the range microwave will change your food-warming experience.
 Here is a simplified guide that'll help you select the best appliance for optimum results.
+authorBio: Chef Boniface is a graduate in Culinary Arts from the Institute of Culinary Education, New York.
+He has worked in several restaurants and is currently the Head Chef at Cavali Restaurant.
+He has excelled in developing unique recipes and influencing the menu at the restaurant.
+He prides himself in sharing his knowledge at thekitchenpot.com where he writes about the best cookware for various recipes..
 ---

 The importance of over the range microwaves cannot be overemphasized.
 Unlike the countertop microwaves, these kitchen appliances are installed over your stove, thus saving your kitchen space.